naudofp/calin-page/README.md

 ## What is Calin?

-The name Calin is a fictitious system that we created in order to develop a presentable landing page for the system.
+The name Calin is a fictitious system that we created to develop a landing page.

 ## Team